morganthomas/winning-arguments/winning-arguments.md

 For those who have not read much philosophy before, I apologize for the plodding and abstract nature of the text, which will probably be a challenge for people new to philosophy.
 I would like to offer some words of advice on how to read the text.
 Start by reading it one sentence at a time, making sure you understand at least what each sentence is saying, before moving onto the next sentence.
 If you understand what's being said but not why it's being said, you can just plow forward and imagine it will eventually become clear.
 If there's a sentence or a section that's giving you too much difficulty, you can skip it.
 If you get totally lost and stop being able to follow what's being said, you can go back to the last point in the text up to which you're comfortable you've understood things, and re-read from there.

-To those who are new to philosophy, I recommend patience with the speed of one's understanding if it proves to be a problem.
+To those who are new to philosophy, I recommend patience with the speed of one's understanding if it proves to try one's patience.
 Philosophical thoughts are usually developed by going over the same problems again and again over the course of years, and understanding philosophical writing often requires reading it multiple times and thinking about it over time.

 In this text we will engage in an activity we call "conceptual analysis."
 Conceptual analysis is analysis of the meaning of words or concepts with the aim of clarifying their meaning and understanding it more deeply.
 In general, and in this text, conceptual analysis falls somewhere between the two poles of purely descriptive analysis, describing how various people have used a word or concept, and purely prescriptive analysis, defining a precise meaning for the term which the author uses and argues that readers should use.
 Descriptive conceptual analysis is useful for uncovering the many layers of meaning that are often present in everyday terms.
 Prescriptive conceptual analysis, used judiciously, is useful for establishing clear communication and laying linguistic foundations that can be built on.
 A gentle and careful blending of descriptive and prescriptive conceptual analysis provides, in my experience, a powerful and versatile ingredient for philosophical argumentation.
 This text is or aims to be, among other things, a study in the method of conceptual analysis, and a large proportion of the text is conceptual analysis.